 IQ Option Licenses in other jurisdictions

-digital options trading is not regulated in either Africa or the Middle East.
+binary options trading is not regulated in either Africa or the Middle East.
 South African traders should be aware of a new crop of brokers popping up claiming to be compliant with Shariah law or offering specialised options.
 These may include Hibbah, or a provision that allows for gifts to be given voluntarily without any expectation of receiving anything in return; or the no Riba policy, which allows a trader to hold a certain trade open for an undefined length of time.